GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

   - `NaN`
 :::

 DEA Intertidal Elevation Uncertainty provides a measure of the quality of each modelled elevation value in metre units.
 Uncertainty is calculated by assessing how cleanly the modelled elevation separates satellite observations into dry and wet observations.
 This is achieved by identifying satellite observations that were misclassified by the modelled elevation (for instance, pixels that were observed as wet at tide heights lower than the modelled elevation, or alternately, observed as dry at higher tide heights).
-The spread of tide heights from these misclassified observations is summarised using a robust Median Absolute Deviation (MAD) statistic, and reported as `0.5 * MAD` to represent one-sided uncertainty bounds (i.e. ± uncertainty on either side of the pixel's elevation).
+The spread of tide heights from these misclassified observations is summarised using a robust Median Absolute Deviation (MAD) statistic, and reported as $0.5 \times MAD$ to represent one-sided uncertainty bounds (i.e. ± uncertainty on either side of the pixel's elevation).
 Common causes of high elevation uncertainty can be poor tidal model performance, rapidly changing intertidal morphology, or noisy underlying satellite data.

 #### DEA Intertidal Exposure